culturing/poems/Poems/2026-07-07/05 Jesus Again.md

 I feel warmly for him,
 though my pantheon grows,
 for the seeds he sowed
-are now ripe for harvest.
+have grown ripe for harvest.